Wang Zhiming (pastor)

-Wang was heavily respected and admired for his work.
-He died for his passion and beliefs.
+Wang Zhiming (王志明) (1907 – December 29, 1973) was a Miao pastor from Wuding County, Yunnan, who was executed on December 29, 1973, during the Cultural Revolution.

 Life and work

 Wang Zhiming was born in Wuding in 1907, the year after Christian missionaries Samuel Pollard, Arthur G. Nicholls, George E. Metcalf and Gladstone Porteous first began work there.
 Their work among minority people, especially the Miao in Wuding, saw much fruit.
 By 1949, 130,000 Protestants, nearly 20% of the total for China, were found among Yunnan's minorities.
 Five years later half of the Christians in Yunnan reportedly lived in the prefecture which included Wuding.

 Wang was educated in Christian schools and later taught in one for ten years.
 In 1944 he was elected chairman of the church council in Wuding, and he was ordained in 1951 at the age of 44.
 During the 1950s Wang was one of six Miao Christian leaders who accommodated some of the demands of the new government by signing the Three Self Manifesto.
 Still, he refused to participate in denunciation meetings held to humiliate landlords, saying, "My hands have baptized many converts, and should not be used for sinfulness".
 This was undoubtedly one of the reasons that, even before the Cultural Revolution, Wang was declared a counter-revolutionary.